Kosovare Asllani: Paris Saint-Germain, 2012–16

 When Asllani had a month left on her contract with Kristianstad she was subject to a transfer bid from Paris Saint-Germain.
 Although the teams were in dispute over the size of the transfer fee, Asllani flew to Paris and signed a two-year contract in September 2012, after completing a medical.
-At PSG Asllani was presented to the media by sporting director Leonardo and player Zlatan Ibrahimović, who declared: "If you want to win you need a Swedish striker."
+At PSG, Asllani was presented to the media by sporting director Leonardo and player Zlatan Ibrahimović, who declared: "If you want to win you need a Swedish striker."
 Asllani scored 17 goals in her 19 appearances in the 2012–13 Division 1 Féminine, as PSG finished second in the table behind Lyon.
 On 4 January 2016, Asllani announced on her Instagram account that she had ended her contract with Paris Saint-Germain, where she had played for three-and-a-half years.

-Manchester City
+Manchester City, 2016–17

 On 22 January 2016, English FA WSL club Manchester City revealed that they had signed Asllani to a two-year contract.

-Second return to Linköpings FC
+Third spell with Linköpings FC, 2017–19

 On 10 August 2017, it was announced a two-and-a-half-year contract had been agreed for Asllani to return to Linköpings FC.
 She departed the club by mutual consent on 15 July 2019.

-CD Tacón/Real Madrid
+CD Tacón/Real Madrid, 2019–22

 After her departure from Linköpings FC, Asllani signed with CD Tacón/Real Madrid on 18 July 2019.

-Upon Real Madrid's purchase of their license, CD Tacón will operate as Real Madrid's women's team starting from 2020, making Asllani the first Galáctica.
+Upon Real Madrid's purchase of their license, CD Tacón would operate as Real Madrid's women's team from 2020, making Asllani the first Galáctica.

 Asllani scored 5 goals in 17 league appearances for Tacón in the prematurely ended 2019–20 Primera Iberdrola season.
-After the rebrand of the team to Real Madrid CFF, she started the season explosively, scoring 8 goals in the first 8 league appearances despite playing in an unfamiliar out-and-out-striker role.
+After the rebrand of the team to Real Madrid CFF, she scored 8 goals in the first 8 league appearances despite playing in an unfamiliar out-and-out-striker role.

 In 2021–22, Asllani scored 3 league goals.

-AC Milan
+AC Milan, 2022

 On 30 June 2022, Asllani joined Italian club AC Milan.
 She scored 9 goals in her first season in Serie A.

-London City Lionesses
+London City Lionesses, 2024–26

 Asllani joined the London City Lionesses of the Women's Championship on 28 June 2024.

 The club was promoted to the Super League for the 2025–26 season.
-In their first game against Arsenal on 6 September, Asllani scored London City's first goal in the top flight of football.
+In their first game against Arsenal on 6 September 2025, Asllani scored London City's first goal in the top flight of football.

+In March 2026, Asllani suffered a ‘‘complex’’ multi-ligament which included a rupture of her anterior cruciate ligament.
+On 14 July 2026, Asllani signed a one-year contract extension with the club.